Edward C. Stone: Voyager program

 In 1972, Stone became the project scientist for the Voyager program that sent two space probes to the giant planets in the outer Solar System.
-He was invited for the position by Harris "Bud" Schurmeier, the mission's first project manager; according to Schurmeier, Stone was proposed as the project scientist by Rochus Vogt, who was involved into the Grand Tour mission planning from the start.
+He was invited for the position by Harris "Bud" Schurmeier, the mission's first project manager; according to Schurmeier, Stone was proposed as the project scientist by Rochus Vogt, who was involved in the Grand Tour mission planning from the start.
 Stone himself was reluctant at first: as a scientist, he didn't want to sacrifice a lot of time for administrative work.
-(Note: According to Louis Friedman, a friend of both Stone and Schurmeier, who was involved into the Grand Tour program planning before it was transformed into Voyager: "Bud Schurmeier was a phenomenal person.
+(Note: According to Louis Friedman, a friend of both Stone and Schurmeier, who was involved in the Grand Tour program planning before it was transformed into Voyager: "Bud Schurmeier was a phenomenal person.
 He is the one who made the mission happen – he and his teams: spacecraft and mission.
 Ed without Bud wouldn't have done anything, and Bud without Ed wouldn't have [laugh] achieved the great results.
 But either of them without the support of the rest of the teams would also have not been able to do it alone.
 Voyager has many heroes.
 None, more than Bud Schurmeier.")
 Stone was also the principal investigator for the Cosmic Ray Subsystem experiment on both Voyager spacecraft.

 Stone supervised the work of 11 teams of about 200 scientists; he organized "the clique-like teams" and work groups for key points of interest, "moons, rings, atmosphere and magnetosphere".
 Stone had the final word on observation target selection, instrument usage, and the spacecraft trajectories.
 A NASA official who was present at the first Voyager meeting, observed that "Stone knew more about every one of their instruments than the P.I.s themselves knew."